-Base Salaries for 2001
+Base Salaries for 2002

-Early in 2001, the Committee reviewed base salaries for all Named Executive Officers, including Ms. Gallup.
-Ms. Gallup's salary for 2001 was set at \$400,000.
+Early in 2002, the Committee reviewed base salaries for all Named Executive Officers, including Ms. Gallup and Mr. Koppel.
+Ms. Gallup's salary for 2002 was set at \$430,000 and Mr. Koppel's at \$425,000.
 Annual salary rates for all other Named Executive Officers were based on recommendations of Ms. Gallup and were designed to ensure salary levels which remain competitive within the market.

-Bonus Compensation for 2001
+Bonus Compensation for 2002

-No named Executive Officers received a bonus for 2001 because of the Company's poor operating results.
+No named Executive Officer received a bonus for 2002 because the Company's operating results were less than expected.

-Stock Option Awards in 2001
+Stock Option Awards in 2002

 The Compensation Committee reviews and approves all grants of stock options to the Company's named Executive Officers and reviews all grants of stock options to other employees.
-During 2001, the Named Executive Officers, other than Ms. Gallup, received grants of stock options as part of the Company's overall program to make periodic grants of stock options to a broad range of its managerial employees.
+During 2002, the Named Executive Officers, other than Ms. Gallup, Mr. Wilson, and Mr. Wilkins, received grants of stock options as part of the Company's overall program to make periodic grants of stock options to a broad range of its managerial employees.
+All grants of stock options in 2002 were approved by the full Board of Directors.